-Let me convince you that I will make an excellent judge.
-I have vast experience of judging; I mean judging people!
-I can instantly give snap judgement on almost anything happening around us.
-I am qualified for the role too, yes, I am an Indian and that too a bong.
-Power of judgement is in-built in me.
-You may be thinking “what an idiot, I can also judge”.
-But you are missing the point.
-I can judge without much thinking.
+I was born to judge, yes I have amazing power of judgement, I mean judging people!
+I can instantly give snap judgement on almost anything and everything.
+I am highly qualified for the role, oh ya, I am an Indian and that too a “Bong”, this super power is in-built in me.
+You might have just started thinking, “what an idiot, me too can judge!”.
+But hey listen, you are missing the point, I can judge very quickly, without much thinking.
 Yes, I mostly use my instinct, sometimes I use my sixth sense, sometimes my profound prejudices.
-I give judgements on the spot, “gorom gorom”, absolutely fast track – that makes me special and different from you.
+I give judgements on the spot, “gorom gorom”.
 I have friends and families who are also very good judges.
 That makes me a hereditary judge.

 My son the other day was insisting on having a burger.
 I said “no”.
 He said “why?”
 I said “burgers are bad”.
 Then he started insisting to have cold drinks.
 I said “no”.
 He said “why”, I said “bad”.
-Then he said “but you had cold drinks last night”.
+He said “but you had cold drinks last night”.
 I said “well adults can have it”.
 He said “but …”, I said “no more arguments”, he said “why?”, I said “arguing with your elders is bad!”.
 And he stopped.
-He perhaps could see the point, that there is no point.
-My inherited wisdom “things are just bad” (and it’s not necessary to have a reason always) paid off once again.
+Obviously, he perhaps could see the point, that there is no point.
+My inherited wisdom “things are just bad” without a valid reason paid off once again.

-I think being judgmental is not outrageous.
-What is outrageous is when you see the same class of people preaching about how bad it is to be “judgmental”.
-You will often see these people taking part in debates and arguing vehemently how society should not be judgmental about, such as, “girls”, what they wear, what they talk, what they listen, where they go.
-And in the next moment someone among them is like, “You know they bought a new car because we bought a new car, so jealous“, and I am like, “Wait, they bought a new car maybe because they wanted a new car and maybe it’s completely coincidental, how do you?“, and I see thousands “You don’t know“s are being hurled at me like it was blasphemous to oppose the judgement.
+I think being judgemental is not outrageous.
+What is outrageous is when you see the same class of people preaching about how bad it is to be “judgemental”.
+You will often see these people taking part in debates and arguing vehemently how society should not be judgemental about, such as, “girls”, what they wear, what they talk, what they listen, or where they go.
+And then in the next moment someone amongst them would be like, “You know they bought a new car because we bought a new car, so jealous“, and I am like, “Wait, they bought a new car maybe because they wanted a new car and maybe it’s completely coincidental, how do you…?“, but end up hearing a lot more “You don’t know“s are being hurled at me like it was blasphemous to oppose the judgement.
 Society is abstract to me, I cannot see or talk to it.
-But I can see the people who are living in the society and invariably what they are doing is passing their loaded judgments on everything all the time.
+But I can see the people who are living in the society and invariably what they are doing is passing their loaded judgements on everything all the time.
 How come the same people be neutral on anything?
-People do not just contain themselves in their judgmental world; they have to come out in the open and give a speech on “how one should not be judgmental“, about say, gay marriages, just to make the point that they are also in the league of “liberals” and not “judgmental”.
+People do not just contain themselves in their judgemental world; they have to come out in the open and give a speech on “how one should not be judgemental“, about say, gay marriages, just to make the point that they are also in the league of “liberals” and not “judgemental”.

 People’s latest judgement point is FaceBook.
-Well educated responsible citizens are carefully observing FaceBook activities of others to make up their minds about them (their “Friends”).
+Well educated responsible citizens are carefully observing Facebook activities of others to make up their minds about them (their “Friends”).
 I keep on hearing discussions how other people are mean and jealous because they didn’t like their last holiday pictures in “Paris”, “they are so jealous“, “they are so mean“.
-It’s mind boggling to see how well versed people are trusting a social media software to make judgement about other people, whether they are mean or jealous.
-I will tell you why these kind of snap judgments are far from correct: (A) maybe everyone else do not take FaceBook as seriously as you do or (B) maybe they don’t like pressing like button as often or (C) maybe they didn’t genuinely like the pictures and they have stopped pretending as a New Year resolution or (D) maybe they are fed up with your incessant FaceBook posts.
+It’s mind boggling to see how well versed people are trusting a social media software to make judgement about other people.
+I will tell you why these kind of snap judgements are far from correct: (A) maybe everyone else do not take FaceBook as seriously as you do or (B) maybe they don’t like pressing like button as often or (C) maybe they didn’t genuinely like the pictures and they have stopped pretending as new year resolution or (D) maybe they are fed up with your incessant Facebook posts.
 How any of these make them mean or jealous.
-At this point I am literally screaming, do you see the point here?
-I am just trying to say it maybe something other than they being mean or jealous.
-Do you agree?
-If you do, do you see how frivolous it is to make a serious judgement based on someone’s social media behavior particularly because possibilities are so many?
-What do you think Mark Zuckerberg must be thinking at this point, “Let the Stupids fight, let me make as much out of it”.
-Cut to, an advertisement pops up on your FB page “Are you depressed from peer pressure?
+Do you see how frivolous it is to make a serious judgement based on someone’s social media behaviour?
+What do you think Mark Zuckerberg must be thinking at this point, “Let the Stupids fight, let me make as much money as possible out of it”.
+Suddenly, an advertisement pops up on your FB page “Are you depressed from peer pressure?
 Do you want a new car?
 Do you want a 4 nights holiday in Paris?”.
-Do not click it, because what if after coming back from the Paris trip people do not like it in FaceBook and you will be depressed again, so what’s the point?
+Do not click it, because what if after coming back from the Paris trip people do not like it in Facebook and you will be depressed again, so what’s the point?